-- For at least two of the above-mentioned parent series, students will be invited to participate in a 4-6-week healthy cooking series using the Cooking with Kids curriculum that will run simultaneously with the parent programs.
+For at least two of the above-mentioned parent series, students will be invited to participate in a 4-6-week healthy cooking series using the Cooking with Kids curriculum that will run simultaneously with the parent programs.
 The classes will give students the opportunity to learn basic food preparation and food safety skills, as well as to try new healthy foods and learn why such foods are part of a healthy diet.
-After students and parents have received separate curricula, they will join together to sample the healthy recipe that the children have prepared. (total of 8+ sessions) - If in-person programming is not allowed by the partner, programming will be offered through nutrition kits and virtual lessons utilizing a modified version of Cooking with Kids curriculum. (total of 8+ sessions)
+After students and parents have received separate curricula, they will join together to sample the healthy recipe that the children have prepared. (total of 8+ sessions)

-• Cooking Matters at the Store
+Cooking Matters at the Store

-Cooking Matters at the Store tours will be offered as an add-on component to all parent series.
+Cooking Matters at the Store tours will be offered as an add-on component to all parent series in-person or distance-based, depending on partner preference.
 In this 60-minute tour, parents will learn how to identify the healthiest food items for the lowest cost in their local grocery store. (total of 6 sessions)

-• Health fairs & other family events

-One-time healthy recipe tasting tables utilizing the URI Adult one-time sample table curriculum including MyPlate will be held at health fairs and other family events, as requested by partnering schools, preschools, and Head Start programs. (total of 4 sessions)
+- Health fairs & other family events - One-time healthy recipe tasting tables utilizing the URI Adult one-time sample table curriculum including MyPlate will be held at health fairs and other family events, as requested by partnering schools, preschools, and Head Start programs. (total of 4 sessions)